Elytra-Security/atal-standard/docs/ABOUT_ATAL.md

 Its goal is to ensure that every AI action — human-triggered or autonomous — is recorded in a way that supports regulatory scrutiny, forensic reconstruction, and operational governance.

 ATAL provides a unified, structured, tamper-evident approach to documenting AI decisions across all model types, industries, and jurisdictions.

+ATAL is an accountability and traceability standard.
+It defines mandatory evidence structures and required runtime accountability boundaries (including gateways and a Safety Kernel) for ATAL-conformant implementations, while leaving organisational policies, ethics programs, and risk methodologies to external frameworks.

+ATAL does not claim novelty based on the existence of accountability, logging, governance, or audit concepts in isolation.
+Its novelty lies in the formalization of a deterministic, enforceable, and reconstructable accountability standard for AI systems, defined entirely through externally observable behavior and independent of model internals, cooperation, or implementation choices.

 ---